kuanchihwang/CAM-SIMA-Docs/docs/design/constituents.md

 Constituent values and properties can be accessed from the host side and from the physics in the following ways:

 - Host side: constituents and properties can be accessed via the host model and dycore by way of the `cam_constituents.F90` module, which is an interface to the CCPP cap, which is in turn an interface to the constituents object
-- Physics: the constituent array and/or the constituent properties object are passed into a scheme via the following metadata (local name and intent may vary):
+- Physics: the constituent array and/or the constituent properties object are passed into a scheme via the following metadata (the local name and intent may vary):

 ```
 [ q ]